Architect Rebekah Milliken Black and White Headshot

 A: Community-focused projects are at the heart of our work.
 One significant project I started on when I joined Micheal Whitley Architects after university in 2012 was the Girdwood Community Hub in North Belfast, where we merged physical regeneration and eco-design principles.
 This project marked a confident step forward in an interface area, transforming the former Girdwood Barracks site into a state-of-the-art, socially inclusive centre.

 We've also been actively engaged in projects with social housing.
 Designing social housing today isn't just about maximising units; it's about creating quality living spaces where community feel is enhanced, especially for the elderly.
 A prime example of this is Willowfield Avenue apartments in Belfast.
 Completed in 2021, it's an apartment development for the elderly, built on the site of a former police station.
-The choice of materials, like Wienerberger bricks, was essential to ensure the development blended seamlessly with the local area's townscape character.
+The choice of materials, like wienerberger bricks, was essential to ensure the development blended seamlessly with the local area's townscape character.
 The communal space there is designed as a courtyard, making the most of the available space.
 Often, backland sites like this are overlooked in planning, but we transformed it into a high-quality area for residents to enjoy.
 This project was particularly rewarding and it's a testament to the positive impact of community-focused architecture.

 Willowfield Avenue apartments - quality living spaces where community feel is enhanced